deroproject/derohe/Readme.md

 1. **DAG:** No orphan blocks, No soft-forks.
 2. **BulletProofs:** Zero Knowledge range-proofs(NIZK)
 3. **AstroBWT:** This is memory-bound algorithm.
 This provides assurance that all miners are equal. ( No miner has any advantage over common miners).
-4. **P2P Protocol:** This layers controls exchange of blocks, transactions and blockchain itself.
+4. **P2P Protocol:** This layer controls exchange of blocks, transactions and blockchain itself.
 5. **Pederson Commitment:** (Part of ring confidential transactions): Pederson commitment algorithm is a cryptographic primitive that allows user to commit to a chosen value  while keeping it hidden to others.
 Pederson commitment  is used to hide all amounts without revealing the actual amount.
 It is a homomorphic commitment scheme.
-6. **Homomorphic Encryption:** Homomorphic Encryption is used to to do operations such as addition/substraction to settle balances with data being always encrypted (Balances are never decrypted before/during/after operations in any form.).
+6. **Homomorphic Encryption:** Homomorphic Encryption is used to do operations such as addition/substraction to settle balances with data being always encrypted (Balances are never decrypted before/during/after operations in any form.).
 7. **Homomorphic Ring Confidential Transactions:** Gives untraceability , privacy and fungibility while making sure that the system is stable and secure.
-8. **Core-Consensus Protocol implemented:** Consensus protocol serves 2 major purpose
+8. **Core-Consensus Protocol implemented:** Consensus protocol serves 2 major purposes
    1. Protects the system from adversaries and protects it from forking and tampering.
    2. Next block in the chain is the one and only correct version of truth ( balances).
 9. **Proof-of-Work(PoW) algorithm:**  PoW part of core consensus protocol which is used to cryptographically prove that X amount of work has been done to successfully find a block.
 10. **Difficulty algorithm**: Difficulty algorithm controls the system so as blocks are found roughly at the same speed, irrespective of the number and amount of mining power deployed.
 11. **Serialization/De-serialization of blocks**: Capability to encode/decode/process blocks .
 12. **Serialization/De-serialization of transactions**: Capability to encode/decode/process transactions.
-13. **Transaction validity and verification**: Any transactions flowing within the DERO network are validated,verified.
+13. **Transaction validity and verification**: Any transactions flowing within the DERO network are validated, verified.
 14. **Socks proxy:** Socks proxy has been implemented and integrated within the daemon to decrease user identifiability and improve user anonymity.
 15. **Interactive daemon** can print blocks, txs, even entire blockchain from within the daemon
 16. **status, diff, print_bc, print_block, print_tx** and several other commands implemented
 17. GO DERO Daemon has both mainnet, testnet support.
-18. **Enhanced Reliability, Privacy, Security, Useability, Portabilty assured.**
+18. **Enhanced Reliability, Privacy, Security, Useability, Portability assured.**

 #### DERO blockchain salient features